-- Reduce the heat to medium-low and slowly pour the egg yolk mixture into the milk.
-Stir constantly until the mixture thickens, about 2-3 minutes.
+- Reduce the heat to medium-low and slowly pour the egg yolk mixture back into the milk.
+Stir constantly until the mixture thickens, about 1-2 minutes.

-- Allow the filling to cool for about 20 minutes.
-Once cooled slightly, pour the filling into the crust.
-Place plastic wrap directly onto the surface of the pudding to prevent a skin from forming and refrigerate for at least 4 hours or overnight.
+- Allow the filling to cool for at least 30 minutes.
+Once cooled slightly, pour the filling on top of the ganache.
+Place plastic wrap directly onto the surface of the filling and refrigerate for at least 4 hours or overnight.

 - Beat together heavy cream, powdered sugar and vanilla until stiff peaks form.